Enjoy the Tranquility

 Fishing on the Upper Kenai River

 Let us take you away from the crowds and into some of the most productive trophy fishing waters in the state – all amid the Kenai’s dazzling mountain scenery.
-Alaska Rivers Company specializes in guided fishing on the upper Kenai River and thru the Kenai Wildlife Refuge for the famous sockeye (red) and coho (silver) salmon, Dolly Varden, and trophy Rainbow Trout.
+Alaska Rivers Company specializes in guided fishing on the upper Kenai River and has the special use permit for guiding thru the Kenai National Wildlife Refuge for the famous sockeye (red) and coho (silver) salmon, Dolly Varden, and trophy Rainbow Trout.
 Rainbows are carefully handled, photographed and released.
 We supply all the equipment and gear you need on your Kenai River fishing trip.
-Fly fishing enthusiasts of all levels are welcome.
+Fly fishing is one of our favorite past times and enthusiasts of all levels are welcome.
+We also can cater to anyone who is interested in Spey casting because “you don’t know until you throw”.
+We also have no problem catering to good old spin fishing and welcome fishermen and women of all levels.
+We thoroughly enjoy taking kids fishing and specialize in teaching children the art of the cast and and the fun of the tug!

 Our Fishing Trips

 Savor this fishing paradise with a full day of Kenai River fishing.
 You’ll have more time in the best spots and get a chance to work the backwaters and gravel bars that make this river an angler’s dream.
-Plus, you’ll enjoy a satisfying lunch and take home memories to last a lifetime.
+Plus, you’ll take home memories to last a lifetime.

 - Arrival – Please plan on arriving a half hour before your departure time.
 We are required by Alaska Department of Fish and Game and the Kenai Peninsula Wildlife Refuge to complete some minor paperwork that requires your fishing license information.
 We also need time to make introductions, gear up and briefly cover fishing and boating safety requirements.